CiscoUcs/puppet-ucsm/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Module-Description
-Cisco ucsm_dockerdc_puppet module allows administrators to automate all aspects of Cisco UCS management including server, network, storage and hypervisor management.
-Bulk of the Cisco ucsm_dockerdc_puppet module work on the UCS Manager’s Management Information Tree (MIT), performing create, modify or delete actions on the Managed Objects (MO) in the tree.
+The Cisco Puppet module for UCSM allows administrators to automate all aspects of Cisco UCS management including server, network, storage and hypervisor management.
+The bulk of the Cisco UCSM Puppet module workon the UCS Manager’s Management Information Tree (MIT), performing create, modify or delete actions on the Managed Objects (MO) in the tree.
 The resources and capabilities provided by this Puppet Module will grow with contributions from Cisco, Puppet Labs and the open source community.

 ##### Dependencies

-The ucsm_dockerdc_puppet module has a dependency on the ucsmsdk python library.
+The ucsm module has a dependency on the ucsmsdk python library.
 See the Setup section that follows for more information on ucsmsdk.

 ##### Contributing